 I write this post today because there is a terrible and unfair stigma around PPP.

-PPP is an illness.
+PPP is a symptom of an illness.
 Like cancer, or diabetes.
 It is not the woman’s fault.

 There are terrible myths and misinformation about PPP that villainize mothers.
 Not only do the majority of mothers suffering from PPP not hurt their babies: the ones that do are at absolutely no fault.